CottageLabs/localvoices/README.md

 * q - free-text query string
 * type - one or more of "singer", "song", "version" as a comma-delimitted list

-This returns simple, minimal JSON representations of the objects that match
+This returns full JSON representations of the objects that match, as held in the index (not the store)

 **2/ Retrieve full details about a singer**